-VR training module in the field of risk evaluation
+VR training module in the field

 that is part of training courses on risk assessment and designing safety systems in production plants.